 If you’ve got the room on your plate and want to drive new business your way try these seven business development ideas from leading accounting experts.

 1. Nurture Client Relationships

-“Firms should not ignore clients that return year after year.
-Those clients are not locked in because it’s quite easy to switch accounting firms.
+“Firms should not ignore clients that return year after year,” Ray said.
+“Those clients are not locked in because it’s quite easy to switch accounting firms.
 Rather than get lackadaisical, it’s critical that business development professionals commit to staying top of mind with clients.”

-Simply put, to encourage return business and loyalty, business development professionals must continue nurturing those client relationships.
+To encourage return business and loyalty, business development professionals must continue nurturing those client relationships.
 Ramon suggests something as simple as sending a box of chocolates on April 1 with a reminder that tax time is right around the corner.

 2. Know Your Clients and Their Preferences

-Use the rich data you have in your firm to learn about clients and discover where there may be opportunities to cross-sell.
-For instance, are there tax customers who work for organizations that may also benefit from your accounting and auditing services?
+The second business development idea is to use the rich data you have to learn about clients and discover where there may be opportunities to cross-sell.
+For instance, are there tax clients who work for organizations that may also benefit from your accounting and auditing services?

 “Everyone has their client base where they do the same thing over and over,” explained Charlie in an Accounting Today webinar.
 “However, each client is growing and changing every day.
 We try to look at existing clients, not just run them through the mill, and have conversations about what they are doing and the services we provide them.
 We couldn’t have done that without a deep understanding of the information we hold about our clients.”

 The accounting industry needs to change how they think if they want to survive, according to Lauren Clemmer, executive director of the Association for Accounting Marketing.
 Specifically, Clemmer believes the profession must expand beyond compliance and traditional services.